-Cottonwood-hibiscus tiliaceus
+Cottonwood - Hibiscus tiliaceus

-Hibiscus tiliaceus is a tree native to the shores of the oceans, today cultivated or naturalised throughout the subtropical regions of the world, particularly in coastal mainly as an ornamental tree for landscaping, although flowers have been used for various purposes.
-Hibiscus a height of up to 8-10 m (26'-32') and can grow just as It is suitable for sandy and moist soils, although it will also drier conditions and in a variety of soils.
-It can also stand is tolerant of salt spray, and therefore it is an excellent areas.
-The trees are very ornamental, with large heartshaped leaves an dense foliage.
+Hibiscus tiliaceus is a tree native to the shores of the Pacific and Indian oceans, today cultivated or naturalized throughout the tropical and subtropical regions of the world, particularly in coastal areas.
+It is grown mainly as an ornamental tree for landscaping, although its wood, bark and flowers have been used for various purposes.
+Hibiscus tiliaceus can attain a height of up to 8-10 m (26'-32') and can grow just as wide if not pruned.
+It is suitable for sandy and moist soils, although it will also grow well under drier conditions and in a variety of soils.
+It can also stand brackish water and is tolerant of salt spray, and therefore it is an excellent species for coastal areas.
+The trees are very ornamental, with large heart-shaped leaves and a dense foliage.
 The leaves are usually dark green, but there are selections available with variegated or purplish foliage.
-The hibiscus-like flowers are bright yellow with a crimson centre, and usually point do on the tree or slightly sideways.
-In winter there may be few or no flowers in mild-tropical or subtropica climates, but the flowers may remain on the tree for more than a single day, creating an interesting eff be seen on th as both yellow and reddish flowers can trees at the same time.
+The hibiscuslike flowers are bright yellow with a crimson center, and usually point down on the tree or slightly sideways.
+In winter there may be few or no flowers in mild-tropical or subtropical climates, but the flowers may remain on the tree for more than a single day, creating an interesting effect as both yellow and reddish flowers can be seen on the trees at the same time.